 - Financial Management Practice Manual Control Document

 - Human Resources Induction Manual

 - Human Resources Corporate Manual

 - Cultural Awareness Manual

-- Operational Plan

-- Operations Manual (Retail Computer System Manual)

-- Administration Manual (Computerised Administration Manual)

-- Enterprise Risk Register
+- Operational Plan - Operations Manual (Retail Computer System Manual) - Administration Manual (Computerised Administration Manual) - Enterprise Risk Register

 The IBIS Food Safety Program was developed in 2008 to ensure that IBIS complies with the requirements of the Safe Food Act 2006 and the Food Safety Standards of the Australia New Zealand Food Standards Code.
 The program is continually refined and updated as per legislative requirements.
-ABIS Stores have now had the same compliance requirements integrated into their operations.
+All CEQ stores have the same compliance requirements integrated into their operations where appropriate.